Online Safety

 On the rare occasions Bark did scan successfully, alert quality was a second major problem.

-• Too many false positives
+• Many false positives

 Pricing and security notes

-Bark Premium pricing is $14/month or $99/year, and includes a 7-day free trial.
+Bark Premium pricing is $14 per month or $99 per year, and includes a 7 day free trial.

 What we liked